Webhooks - a Quick Introduction

 - Then add a webhook configuration entry on MFT Gateway side, pointing to the above URL.

-- When a new AS2 message is received or outgoing message failed MFTG Gateway automatically sends a HTTP POST request to your endpoint, containing details of the received or failed message.
+- When a new AS2 message is received, sent or outgoing message failed MFTG Gateway automatically sends a HTTP POST request to your endpoint, containing details of the received, sent or failed message.

 - Your handler processes the received details in the posted data, and decides on the next action - such as fetching the message content (files/attachments) or simply passing along the AS2 message ID to the next component in your order-processing pipeline.